MaxTalberg/Sudoku-Solver/README.md

 #### Internal files
 **Run the Docker Container:**
    - Execute the following command in your terminal, to access internal data files contained in Docker.
-This exapmple uses the `input.txt` file:
+This example uses the `input.txt` file:
      ```bash
      docker run sudoku-solver data/input.txt
      ```